seanbreckenridge/browserexport/README.md

 from browserexport.merge import read_and_merge
 read_and_merge(["/path/to/database", "/path/to/second/database", "..."])
 ```

-If this doesn't support a browser and you wish to quickly extend without maintaining a fork (or contributing back to this repo), you can pass a `Browser` implementation (see [browsers/all.py](./browserexport/browsers/all.py) and [browsers/common.py](./browserexport/browsers/common.py) for more info) to `browserexport.parse.read_visits` or programatically override/add your own browsers as part of the `browserexport.browsers` namespace package.

 You can also use [`sqlite_backup`](https://github.com/seanbreckenridge/sqlite_backup) to copy your current browser history into a sqlite connection in memory, without ever writing to disk: